-Pituitary tumors can cause an excess of hormone production or they can restrict hormone production, causing your body to produce lower levels.
+These tumors can cause an excess of hormone production or they can restrict production, causing your body to produce lower levels.
 There are two parts of the pituitary gland:

 Our team includes one of the only specialists in the Washington, D.C., metropolitan area in treating rare, complex posterior pituitary tumors.
 Thanks to this expertise, MedStar Pituitary Center is uniquely situated to handle any complications or problems relating to posterior pituitary tumors.

 Part of the complexity in diagnosing pituitary tumors is that they can cause a wide range of symptoms.
 Symptoms vary widely depending on the type of tumor you have.

 Patients may delay seeing a doctor because they mistake the symptoms as being related to another condition.
 That’s why it’s important to undergo diagnosis and treatment at a center dedicated to pituitary disorders.

 These are tumors that may go unrecognized until they become large enough to compress nerves and other parts of the brain.
 Symptoms include:

 So-called “functional” tumors are those that continue to secrete hormones, typically in excess amounts.
 Symptoms vary depending on which hormones are affected:

 The first step in diagnosing your specific condition is to have an initial evaluation with one of our experts.